 Regulatory flood definition

-Regulatory flood means the flood having a one percent (1%) chance of being equaled or exceeded in any given year, as calculated by a method and procedure that is acceptable to and approved by the Indiana Department of Natural Resources and the Federal Emergency Management Agency.
-The regulatory flood location is as defined in 12.08.310 of this chapter and Article 3 (B) of the Ordinance.
-The "Regulatory Flood" is also known by the term "Base Flood", "One-Percent Annual Chance Flood", and "100-Year Flood".
+Regulatory flood means the Flood having a one-percent (1%) chance of being equaled or exceeded in any given year, as calculated by a method and procedure that is acceptable to and approved by the Indiana Department of Natural Resources and FEMA.
+The Regulatory Flood elevation at any location is as defined in Article 5.5(F)(2) of this5CHAPTER 5 ordinance.
+The "Regulatory Flood" is also known by the term "Base Flood", "One-Percent (1%) Annual Chance Flood", and "100-Year Flood".

 Regulatory flood means a flood which is representative of large floods known to have occurred generally in the area and reasonably characteristic of what can be expected to occur in a particular stream or river.
 Regulatory flood generally has a frequency of approximately one hundred years, determined from an analysis of floods in a particular stream and other streams in the same general region.